adonisjs/v6-docs/content/docs/http/session.md

 You can manage user sessions inside your AdonisJS application using the `@adonisjs/session` package.
 The session package provides a unified API for storing session data across different storage providers.

-**Following is the list of the bundled storage drivers.**
+**Following is the list of the bundled stores.**

 - `cookie`: The session data is stored inside an encrypted cookie.
-The cookie driver works great with multi-server deployments since the data is stored with the client.
+The cookie store works great with multi-server deployments since the data is stored with the client.

 - `file`: The session data is saved inside a file on the server.
-The file driver cannot scale to multi-server deployments unless you implement sticky sessions with the load balancer.
+The file store can only scale to multi-server deployments if you implement sticky sessions with the load balancer.

 - `redis`: The session data is stored inside a Redis database.
-The redis driver is recommended for apps working with large volumes of session data and can scale to multi-server deployments.
+The redis store is recommended for apps with large volumes of session data and can scale to multi-server deployments.

 - `memory`: The session data is stored within a global memory store.
-The memory driver is used during testing.
+The memory store is used during testing.

-Alongside the inbuilt storage drivers, you can also create and [register custom session drivers](#creating-a-custom-session-driver).
+Alongside the inbuilt backend stores, you can also create and [register custom session stores](#creating-a-custom-session-store).

 ## Installation
 Install the package from the npm packages registry using one of the following commands.